happy-machine/hasura-csv/README.md

 First identify a resolver and the fields you wish to be CSV columns, then go to the remote schemas section and add a new remote schema.

-give the uri of hasura-csv (if using docker on default settings this would be http://host.docker.internal:5000/graphql)
+give the uri of hasura-csv (by default this would be http://localhost:5000/graphql)

 Once the schema has been added it will be available to link to in the Data section.